-The Nominating Committee reached out about being a part of the Transition Team in November 2020.
-After prayerful consideration, I accepted the privilege to serve on this team.
+After prayerful consideration, I accepted the privilege to serve on the Pastor Search team.
 As the team begins the process we ask for your continued prayers that we bring honor and glory to God.

 I came to know Christ in March of 1974 at 6 years of age.
 At the time, my father pastored a church in California, and we were having a youth revival that was led by a student/college group.
 After one of the services, my father and mother were in a meeting and one of the young ladies from the lead group saw me sitting outside.
 She approached me and asked if I knew about Jesus.
 I said yes (duh – my dad is the preacher).
 However, she started talking with me in a way that hadn’t happened before and discussed how Jesus died for me.
 It made me think about Jesus not as a “biblical figure” but as MY SAVIOR.
 Sitting on the steps of the church, I prayed with this young lady and accepted Christ right there.
 Afterwards, I raced to tell my parents and excitedly interrupted their meeting.
 Later, my parents talked with me about my experience and felt confident that I had a real experience with Christ.
 The impact of that decision at that time made a huge difference for me in my formative years of school and college.
 Although I was and am a sinner, my early life was framed by a belief that Christ is my guide, and I usually made key decisions by asking the Lord to lead me.